Self Improvement

 How to Make the Holidays Happier When You’re Feeling Sad

-It often seems as if almost everyone on instagram is living in a holiday episode of Gilmore Girls or Full House and when your situation is less than ideal, it can feel very isolating.
+It often seems as if almost everyone on instagram is living out a perfect (happy) Christmas movie.
+My family circumstances or lack of relationship with my parents is less than ideal, and it can feel extremely isolating.
 So if you’re struggling this season, know that you are not alone.
-There are ways to make your own memories and enjoy the holidays, even when things aren’t exactly ideal.
+There are ways to make the holidays happier and to make your own memories.
+You can embrace the hard and find little ways to enjoy the holidays, even when things feel sad.

 Give